stumpyfr/rstatsd/README.md

 ## Introduction

-Go Client library for [StatsD](https://github.com/etsy/statsd/).
+R Client library for [StatsD](https://github.com/etsy/statsd/).
 Contains a direct only, buffered version in todo

 ***Only working on Linux and Mac for now***, next step would be Windows support (feel free to create a PR!)